manueltr/archeage-auto-fisher/README.md

 # archeage-auto-fisher

-Setting location regions help improve code run time, and therefor it has to be personalized.
+Setting location regions help improve code run time and therefore it has to be personalized.

 Easiest way find your tab locations is to take a screenshot <br />
 and use a software such as 3d paint(crop) to find pixel distances.